-- a.
-Minimum Weather Protection Coverage - (1) All ground-floor building entries must be protected from the weather by awnings, canopies, marquees, recesses, or similar weather protection. - (2) Awnings, canopies, marquees, recesses, or similar weather protection must be provided along at least 50% of the ground-floor elevation(s) of a commercial or mixed-use building where the building abuts a sidewalk, civic space, or pedestrian accessway. - (3) Weather protection used to meet this section must extend at least 4 ft over the pedestrian area but no more than xx ft [or xx percentage of sidewalk area?].
-Balconies and recesses meeting these dimensional requirements can be counted toward this requirement.
+- 2. Design Standards - a.
+Minimum Weather Protection Coverage - (1) All ground-floor building entries must be protected from the weather by awnings, canopies, marquees, recesses, or similar weather protection. - (2) Awnings, canopies, marquees, recesses, or similar weather protection must be provided along at least 50% of the ground-floor elevation(s) of a nonresidential or mixed-use building where the building abuts a sidewalk, plaza, courtyard, or similar pedestrian space designed as usable open space meeting the standards of Subsection 19.508.4.M, or on-site pedestrian walkway. - (3) Weather protection used to meet this section must extend at least 4 ft over the pedestrian area but no more than xx ft.
+Balconies and recesses meeting these dimensional requirements can be counted toward this requirement. - (4) Weather protection used to meet the above standards must be at least than 8 ft above the finished grade, including any valance.